-So all that said, you’ll find a bit of everything here – seasonal and healthy; hearty and comforting; sometimes a little bit sinful … but trying to find that healthy balance and always … real food, done delicious.
+So you’ll find a bit of everything here – seasonal and healthy; hearty and comforting; sometimes a little bit sinful … but trying to find that healthy balance and always … real food, done delicious.

 A bit more about the cook and her resident taste-testers

 We live on a 5 acre, rural property just outside of Bracebridge, Ontario (or “in the bush”, as our daughter often refers to it).
 I cook in a kitchen that was the original log home that sat on this property and was built in 1870.
 It’s full of modern conveniences though (thankfully!).
 All except a dishwasher.
 We have never installed one, so I do all the washing up from my cooking adventures by hand.
 Yes, I do have dish-pan hands.

 Follow Seasons and Suppers

 You can follow my site by email and sign up for my newsletter using the subscription link at the top of the page.

 Also, follow me in a Feed Reader or on your favourite social media accounts …

 - Subscribe to my RSS Feed